Aliases for KNG1 Gene

 GeneCards Summary for KNG1 Gene

 KNG1 (Kininogen 1) is a Protein Coding gene.
 Diseases associated with KNG1 include high molecular weight kininogen deficiency and branched-chain ketoacid dehydrogenase kinase deficiency.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include receptor binding and cysteine-type endopeptidase inhibitor activity.